List of Xanth characters: Trent

-Magician Trent has been a major character in the Xanth series since the very beginning.
-He is the nineteenth king of Xanth and is married to Sorceress Iris.

-Trent's power allows him to transform any living thing into any other living thing.
-Whatever form he renders becomes one's "natural" form.
-Any offspring sired or birthed while in a form will be in that form.
+Trent, the nineteenth king of Xanth, is the Magician of Transformation and is a major character throughout the Xanth series.
+His power allows him to transform any living thing into any other living thing—whatever form he renders becomes one's "natural" form, and any offspring sired or birthed will also be in that form.

 In his childhood, Trent was trained by Good Magician Humfrey.
 After trying to take the throne, he was exiled to Mundania for 20 years, then returned to Xanth and was crowned King after the passing of the Storm King.
-He later retired and moved to the North Village with Sorceress Iris.
+He later retired and moved to the North Village with his wife Sorceress Iris.

-The Magician of Transformation, King Trent used to be referred to as the Evil Magician for attempting to take over the throne prior to A Spell for Chameleon.
-For this offense he was exiled to Mundania.
-There he married, and he and his wife had a son, but he lost them both to illness.
-Later he was accidentally helped back into Xanth by Magician Bink and Chameleon.
-After the Storm King died, Trent was made king on the condition that he marry Sorceress Iris.
-He did so, but only out of convenience; it took him over twenty years to recover from the loss of his first wife and son.
-Eventually, though, Trent came to love Iris.
-He stepped down as king in the 6th Xanth novel, Night Mare, after which Bink's son Magician Dor became the new King of Xanth, with Trent's daughter Sorceress Irene as his wife.
+Prior to A Spell for Chameleon, he is known as the Evil Magician for attempting to take over the throne.
+For this offense he is exiled to Mundania for 20 years.
+There he married, and he and his wife had a son, but he loses them both to illness.
+Later, he is accidentally helped back into Xanth by Magician Bink and Chameleon.
+After the Storm King dies, Trent is made king on the condition that he marry Sorceress Iris.
+He does so, but only out of convenience.
+It takes him over twenty years to recover from the loss of his first wife and son, but eventually, he comes to love Iris.
+In the sixth novel, Night Mare, he steps down as king, after which Bink's son Magician Dor becomes the new King of Xanth with Trent's daughter Sorceress Irene as his wife.
 Trent now lives in quiet retirement in North Village.

-He was instrumental in all of the first six Xanth books, but was featured as a main character in A Spell for Chameleon and Centaur Aisle.
-Later in the series, he makes a rejuvenated appearance in Harpy Thyme.
-He remains one of the few people to recognize Bink's extraordinary talent.
+Trent is featured as a main character in A Spell for Chameleon and Centaur Aisle, but makes a reappearance later in the series in Harpy Thyme.

-Minor Characters
+Minor characters

 Beauregard the Demon

 A highly intelligent demon of Xanth who is writing a doctoral thesis on the supremacy of demons over other lifeforms entitled "Fallibilities of Other Intelligent Life in Xanth".
 He repaid a debt to the Good Magician Humfrey, incurred by seeking information from him on other lifeforms, by serving time in a small vial answering questions for people.
 After repaying the debt, he stayed in the vial to gain further information.

 Beauregard met Good Magician Humfrey in demon school, where they became friends and greeted each other with insults.
 In the book Air Apparent, it is revealed that he works as a tour guide in hell, and has fallen in love with Angela Angel, when their toes accidentally brushed a love spring while they were arguing with each other.
 Angela later returns in Knot Gneiss trying to find substance so she and Beauregard can be together in Xanth.